delawaremathguy/ShoppingList16/README.md

 ![](Img005.jpg)

-* an in-store timer, to track how long it takes you to complete shopping (not shown), and
+* a user Preferences tab, which also contains

-* a user Preferences tab, which also contains (for development purposes only) a button so you can load sample data to use to try out the app.
+* a "More..." tab that contains an in-store timer to track how long it takes you to complete shopping (not shown), buttons to export or import shopping list archives, and (for development purposes only) a button so you can load sample data so you can try out the app.

 For the first two tabs, tapping on the circular button on the leading edge of an item's display moves a shopping item from one list to the other list (from "on the shopping list" to "purchased" and vice-versa).